Devendraptdr01/email-spam-detector/README.md

 ## 👨‍💻 About the Developer

-Created with ❤️ by Narayanan M.
+Created with ❤️ by Devendra patidar
 - GitHub: [Devendraptdr01](https://github.com/Devendraptdr01)

 ## 📜 License